we can influence our happiness with our mindset

 Coaching can be a rigorous learning process and it takes time to integrate that learning into everyday life.

-I’ve found that my clients have the greatest success when they commit to an initial 6 months of coaching.
+I’ve found that my clients have the greatest success in achieving their goals when they commit to 12 sessions over 3-6 months.
 After that, some clients choose to switch to a twice-monthly engagement, or for more maintenance support, simply once a month.

-Most coaching engagements start off with momentum and enthusiasm, then the client hits a wall somewhere between 4 - 7 sessions into the engagement.
+Most coaching engagements start off with momentum and enthusiasm, then you hit a wall somewhere between 4 - 7 sessions.
 Coaching feels difficult at times…some insights are hard to take, uncomfortable or annoying feelings arise.
 And the work isn’t as sexy as it was in the beginning.
-That’s the “slump” and the saddest thing that can happen is the client quits during this slump.
+That’s the “slump” and few people achieve their goals when they quit at this point.

-Working through the slump results in the insights that were gained becoming skills and this new learning is successfully integrated into everyday life.
+Working through the slump results in the insights that were gained becoming skills and this new learning is successfully integrated into everyday life, which is transformation.

 While coaching can be therapeutic it is not therapy.
 Here are a few of the distinctions: